-External plant items will be located within a dedicated compound on the south side of the building which will be enclosed with a solid timber fence.
-The centre of the plant area will be approximately 18m from the nearest residential façade.
+External plant items for the store will be located within a dedicated compound on the west side of the building which will be enclosed with a solid timber fence.
+The centre of the plant area will be approximately 40m from the nearest residential façade.
 The plant will comprise 3no small refrigeration/condensing units for the cold store and fridge/freezer cabinets operating on a 24hr basis and a main condensing unit which operates only during store opening hours.